tlevine/www.thomaslevine.com/content/!/hovering-cycle/paper.md

 categorization of postures into clean postures and dirty postures is reasonable.

-### Decision processes
+### Do public toilets promote hovering for reasons other than dirtiness?

 The study also gives us an idea of how people might decide whether to hover when using a public toilet or a dirty toilet.

 Dirtier toilets and more public toilets encourage hovering and other dirty postures.
-I tried separating the effects of cleanliness and privacy, and there might be a difference, but the manner in which the questions were asked makes it difficult to claim whether I have truly isolated the effect of privacy.
+Toilet cleanliness and privacy might be correlated with each other, (I didn't address that in the present study.) but they also might have effects separate from each other.
+The data seem to suggest that toilet privacy affects posture for reasons other than toilet cleanliness, but the manner in which the questionnaire questions were asked makes it difficult to claim whether I have truly isolated the effect of privacy.

-Men and women are both unlikely to hover while defecating, presumably because it is difficult.
-This might change if toilets were designed in ways that made hovering easier or harder.

 ### Men and women